priteshacharya/Exercise-senior-front-end/readme.md

 ## Mock

-Creates 400 random assets, 200 currencies and 200 stocks (just the types is itersting, you don't need real assets) id 1-400 Create a stream from those 400 assets that fires 1 updates per secound for each asset:
+Creates 400 random assets, 200 currencies and 200 stocks (just the types is iterating, you don't need real assets) id 1-400

+Create a stream from those 400 assets that fires 1 update per secound for each asset:
 * price must be changed each update by -1 to 1 and with the current timestamp, the rest will stay the same

 you can find the mock at mock.js
-It's exports a mock, rxjs observable with the required stream
+It exports a mock, rxjs observable with the required stream

-This is not a starter or boilerplate it's just for confirm that the mock isn't brooken You still can boot your project how ever you want
+This is not a starter or boilerplate it is just to confirm that the mock isn't broken You still can boot your project how ever you want

 ### see the mock running